ROLE

 Hypothesis

-Version C (Dropdowns) would perform the best because having the dropdown interface directly within the transfer type column helps give clarity to the action it performs.
+Version C (Dropdowns) would perform the best because having the dropdown interface directly within the transfer type column helps give clarity to the action it performs and dropdowns offer a clear selection of choices.

 Results

-Version B (Toggles) performed the best, with 5 out of 5 users able to complete the given task with an average completion time that was shorter than the other two versions.
+Version B (Toggles) performed the best, with 5 out of 5 users able to complete the given task ('Schedule a recurring payout') with an average completion time that was shorter than the other two versions.

 Elevating the design system to maximize the mobile experience.